ember-learn/ember-blog/source/2019-07-12-the-ember-times-issue-106.md

 [@frank06](https://github.com/frank06) has recently been updating his **awesome series of articles** regarding a variety of Ember.js subjects on his blog, **Ember Igniter**.

-Many of the updates are aimed at brining the articles inline with newer versions of Ember.js, including Ember 3 generally and even readying them for Octane in some cases!
+Many of the updates are aimed at brining the articles inline with newer versions of Ember.js.
+The articles are now applicable to Ember 3, and in many cases they even apply to Ember Octane!

 If you haven't had a chance to checkout Ember Igniter before, be sure to checkout all the articles [here](https://emberigniter.com/articles/).